Mendoncaa/LAPR2/docs/sprintB/us001/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

+_AC1 - A skill name can’t have special characters or digits._

-_AC1 - Skills can be registered and appointed to collaborator by the HRM._
+_AC2 - Skills can be registered and appointed to collaborator by the HRM._

-_AC2 - Every skills must be registered._
+_AC3 - Every skills must be registered._

-_AC3 - Identify skills names._
+_AC4 - Identify skills names._

 ### 1.4.
 Found out Dependencies